WingRiders/get-project-recognition-in-crypto-world/tier1-crypto-platforms/defillama/DexAdapaterRegistration.md

 ✨  Done in 3.22s.
 ```

+In the console output, the implemented dimension-adapter returns that WingRiders daily volume as of April 26, 2024 is $173.27K, which is the correct value.

 Carefully check your values and if they look accurate, you're ready to create a pull request.